Getting in a Car? Wait ‘Til You See This

 — MADD (@MADDOnline) March 21, 2015

 Even though alcohol and driving can be a deadly combination, it still happens … a lot.
-In 2012, 29.1 million people admitted to driving under the influence of alcohol.
-That’s more than the population of Texas.
+But in 2017, the number of fatalities from drivers under the influence of alcohol was the lowest since 1984.
+That’s good news!

-But there are ways to prevent these crashes and protect yourself and others.
+And there are ways you can help protect yourself and others.

 We know this can be difficult and awkward, and a big responsibility, but if you suspect your driver is under the influence, avoid getting in the car if you can.
 For example, suggest that it would be better to catch the bus or the subway.
 Or try texting another family member who could try to help.
 Or call another person, like a parent or another relative, for a ride home.

-So you’re ready to help your driver focus on the road … and you’ve decided to refuse to get into a car with a driver who’s been drinking or using drugs.
+Your driver has not been drinking or using drugs.
+So now you’re in the car and ready to help your driver focus on the road.
 Awesome!
 Here are 3 other issues you should know about so you can be an informed (and safe!) passenger:

 What can you do about it?
 Look for speed limit signs, and peek at the dashboard to see how fast your driver is going.
 If he or she is speeding, point it out.
 (Try using humor!)

 What can you do about it?
-When your driver is getting ready to turn, you can help him or her be on the lookout for walkers who have the right away.
-If your driver is looking in the rear view mirror and starting to turn, for example, you can warn them before something awful happens.
+When your driver is getting ready to turn, you can help him or her be on the lookout for walkers who have the right of way.
+If your driver is looking in the rearview mirror and starting to turn, for example, you can warn them before something awful happens.

 When!!
 People!!
 Don’t!!
 Use!!
 Their!!
 Turn!!
 Signal!!!! https://t.co/OqKx7OibrZ

-When you learn to drive, you learn things like what all the traffic signs and signals mean, how to signal what you’re doing to other drivers (lights! horns!).
+When you learn to drive, you learn things like what all the traffic signs and signals mean, how to signal what you’re doing to those around you (lights! horns!).
 But … drivers sometimes ignore these things.
 Like, they don’t use their turn signal.
 Or they ignore a sign that tells them they can’t turn here.
 And as you can imagine, crashes too often happen when drivers do these kinds of things.

 What can you do about it?
 Be aware and be ready to ask your driver questions like, “Hey, don’t we turn at the next corner?
 Why aren’t you using your signal?” or “Um, doesn’t that sign mean ‘no left turn’?”
 That should nudge him or her to follow the rules.